auth-os/applications/TokenWizard/crowdsale/MintedCappedCrowdsale/README.md

 A crowdsale contract in which tokens are minted for each purchase, towards a maximum sell cap.
 The sale additionally supports the initialization of several tiers - each with customized parameters (name, duration, price, sell cap, whitelisting, and more).

+- `MintedCappedProxy`: Instead of a `ScriptExec` variant, this contract acts as a solitary interface through which the application can be interacted with.
+This interface is ERC20-compatible.

 - `MintedCappedIdx`: Contains the sale's `init` function, as well as all of the relevant getters for the sale.
 As with all auth_os apps, the `init` function is called once upon creation of the application instance, after which this contract serves primarily to hold getters.

 - `SaleManager`: Implements functionality to allow the sale `admin` to configure various aspects of the sale before it starts.
 Additionally, allows the `admin` to 'lock' configuration by initializing the sale, as well as 'finalize' the sale, releasing tokens for transfer.